bwks/netconnect/README.md

 [![Coverage Status](https://coveralls.io/repos/github/bobthebutcher/netconnect/badge.svg?branch=master)](https://coveralls.io/github/bobthebutcher/netconnect?branch=master)

 ### Overview
-Connect to devices via telnet and ssh netconnect utilizes pexpect to control telnet or ssh sessions. netconnect has been designed with a focus on network device automation.
+Connect to devices via ssh or telnet and run automated work flows. netconnect utilizes pexpect to control telnet or ssh sessions. netconnect has been designed with a focus on network device automation.
 It is usefull for controlling terminal sessions where an API is not available